-This report presents the results of a combined Geotechnical Investigation carried out by STS Geotechnics Pty Limited (STS) for the proposed new residential development to be constructed at 18 - 22 Mundamatta Street, Villawood.
-The report will be prepared assuming site development will be limited to one and two storey residential buildings without basement excavation.
+This report presents the results of a Geotechnical Investigation carried out by STS Geotechnics Pty Limited (STS) for a proposed new residential development to be constructed at 16-20 Burrawong Crescent and 28 Macarthur Road, Elderslie NSW.
+At the time of writing this report STS were not provided with architectural drawings for the project.
+The report has been prepared assuming site development will be limited to one and two storey residential buildings without basement excavation.